cozie-app/cozie-website/docs/research/publications_cozie.md

 <!--

  - Add three CISBAT 2025 papers
-   - Wrist to Rest: A pilot study to characterize sleep habits and bedroom environments using scalable watch-based microsurveys
    - The Cool, Quiet City machine learning competition: Overview and results
    - UTCI vs. human perception: assessing thermal comfort for the aging population